ramper-xyz/public-contracts/solidity/README.md

 This folder contains code for deploying Solidity contracts on the EVM (Current support for Ethereum and Polygon)

+For a full guide, check out our documentation at https://docs.ramper.xyz/nft-checkout-sdk/get-started-on-evm

 Check out the different contracts under `contracts/`, following the README file located in that folder.

 ### Basic Setup